U.S. Senator (D-Arizona)

-The son of a former State Supreme Court Justice, Dennis DeConcini represented Arizona in the U.S. Senate from 1977 to 1995.
+The son of a former Arizona Supreme Court justice, Senator Dennis DeConcini represented the Grand Canyon State in the U.S. Senate from 1977 to 1995.
 During his two decades in the Senate, DeConcini served on the Senate Appropriations Committee, where he chaired the Subcommittee on Treasury, Postal Service and General Government.
 He also served on the Senate Judiciary and Select Intelligence Committees and was appointed in 1995 to the board of directors of the Federal Home Loan Mortgage Corporation (Freddy Mac), where he served until 1999.

-A liberal Democrat in a Republican state, DeConcini was delighted to have links to a Republican figure such as Charles Keating as it gave him an “in” with middle of the road constituents.
-After meeting him at a party in 1981, DeConcini supported Keating's nomination to become Ambassador to the Bahamas (Keating was turned down because of a recent run-in with the Securities and Exchange Commission, which ended in an anti-fraud consent decree).
+A liberal Democrat in a Republican state, DeConcini was pleased to have links to a Republican figure such as Charles Keating.
+After meeting him at a party in 1981, DeConcini supported Keating's nomination to become Ambassador to the Bahamas.
+(Keating was turned down because of a recent run-in with the Securities and Exchange Commission, which ended in an anti-fraud consent decree).
 DeConcini received about $20,000 from Keating and associates for his 1982 campaign.
 At Keating's request, DeConcini also supported Lee Henkel’s nomination to the Bank Board.
-(Henkel resigned the day before the April 2, 1987 meeting, hounded by charges that he was heavily indebted to Keating.)
-A month after recommending Henkle, DeConcini received a check for $16,000 from Keating’s office.
+(Henkel resigned the day before the April 2, 1987 meeting, hounded by charges that he was heavily indebted to Keating).
+A month after recommending Henkel, DeConcini received a check for $16,000 from Keating’s office.
 DeConcini says that, at the time, he was unaware of this contribution.

-DeConcini had a long history of disliking Ed Gray as Bank Board Chairman.
-As early as December 1986, he was thinking of ways to get Gray out of his position.
-When Keating called DeConcini and asked him to meet with Gray regarding the issues Lincoln had been having with the regulators, DeConcini thought it was a good idea, but also thought that, given his outspoken stance toward Gray, he was not the man to organize it (DeConcini also says many other people had contacted him with complaints about Gray).
+DeConcini had a long history of disliking Ed Gray as Bank Board chairman.
+When Keating called DeConcini and asked him to meet with Gray regarding the issues Lincoln had been having with the regulators, DeConcini thought it was a good idea, but also that he was not the man to organize it, given his outspoken stance toward Gray.
+(DeConcini also says many other people had contacted him with complaints about Gray).

-DeConcini called Gray the next day and asked if he would meet with a few senators about Lincoln’s problems with the bank board.
+DeConcini called Gray the next day and asked if he would meet with a few senators about Lincoln’s problems with the Bank Board.
 He claims that Gray responded that he would be happy to meet.
-DeConcini says that there was no mention of aids at all during their conversation.
-And so the April 1st meeting was set.
+DeConcini says that there was no mention of aides during their conversation.

-Dissatisfied with the information Gray offered the senators in their first meeting, DeConcini called Gray a few days later and said that they would take him up on his offer to meet with the Regulators.
+Dissatisfied with the information Gray offered the senators in their first meeting, DeConcini called Gray a few days later and said that they would take him up on his offer to meet with the regulators.
 Gray called DeConcini back the next day to tell him that the regulators would meet them at the same time and place the following week.
-On the day of the April 9th meeting, DeConcini told Sedlmayr to draft a letter (Exhibit #15) from himself and McCain, which would invite Rielge to the meeting.
+On the day of the April 9th meeting, DeConcini told Sedlmayr to draft a letter (Exhibit 15) from himself and McCain, which would invite Senator Riegle to the meeting.
 Sedlmayr claims it was the end of the day and she was so rushed that she forgot to have McCain’s office sign off on the letter.

 One of the San Francisco regulators referred to DeConcini as "the master of ceremonies" for the April 9th meeting.
 There is evidence that, when he emerged, he called Keating and told him not to expect much from the Bank Board.

 This was not the end of DeConcini and Keating’s relationship.
 Keating's friends, family, and employees raised $48,000 for DeConcini's 1988 campaign.
 (The entire campaign cost $3.2 million).
-DeConcini met several times with Keating’s attorney, Jim Grogan regarding the sale of Lincoln after the company filed for bankruptcy.
+DeConcini met several times with Keating’s attorney, James Grogan, regarding the sale of Lincoln after the company filed for bankruptcy.